maximinus/crew-python-runner/README.md

 ## Future Enhancements

 * Another tool giving coder agents the ability to *pip install* packages.
-* The ability to run other languages.
 * The tool will auto-restart the docker instance if it falls over (which could be because of rogue code).
-* The abilty to log all code and results.
+* The ability to log all code and results.
-* The tool will not auto-start the docker container, and will ensure it closes on code exit.